An Intimate Q&A About Introverted Alpha Programs

 What are the coaches like?

 Awesome.
-What are the coaches like, and what are the characteristics you look for them?
+What are the coaches like, and what are the characteristics you look for in them?
 What’s the typical level of experience?
-Anything you think I should know about the activity of the coaches and how I’d be interacting with any of them?
+Is there anything you think I should know about the activity of the coaches and how I’d be interacting with any of them?

 What I look for

-What I look for in coaches when I hire them is I look for someone who’s not done coaching per se, because I don’t want them to come in with all their own ideas of how it works.
+What we look for in coaches when we hire them is I look for someone who’s not done coaching per se, because I don’t want them to come in with all their own ideas of how it works.

 I want them to be clean slate for me to train, but I want for them to have background in working with people one-on-one.